 - Make sure the login page you are using is the Audiogon URL, if you do not see audiogon.com in the URL, do not sign in.
 Even though it may look like our sign in page, decoys or copies can be made from scammers attempt to get your login information.

 - Keep an eye out for Phishing emails claiming to be from Audiogon.
 These are intended to trick you, they look at first glance to be from Audiogon with our logo and usually some spelling of Audiogon in the from email address.
 We also ONLY send emails ending at audiogon.com if you receive anything from a different spelling or variation of this, it is not from us, do not open it.
 They typically have poor grammar and/or spelling.
 For example, we have not recently "lunched" our new site.
 These are likely from criminals attempting to attain your personal information.
 Again, you may always verify with us if you are unsure about an email you receive by entering a support ticket.

 - Remember, if anything sounds too good to be true, or seems otherwise fishy, contact us before moving forward with any transaction.

-- For more information on ways to protect yourself online, please go to the Internet Crime Complaint Center 's (IC3 - a partnership between the FBI and the National White Collar Crime Center) website.
+- For more information on ways to protect yourself online, please go to the Internet Crime Complaint Center 's website (IC3 - a partnership between the FBI and the National White Collar Crime Center).